SOUND FOUNTAIN

 CHOOSING THE RIGHT SYSTEM

 For the older records a monaural cartridge with a spherical tip in combination with the appropriate mass of the arm and the appropriate down force is needed.
 Sometimes one encounters a very old mono record from the early nineteen fifties which will sound very well when played with a crystal pick up and a downforce of even 8 gr.
 Some old Deutsche Grammophon or Philips discs can benefit from this approach.
 I also have discovered that old Remington discs sound rather well on an old Garrard portable gramophone with a small tube amplifier.
-I once encountered an old 4 record set of Tchaikovsky's Yevgeny Onegin on an early Soviet label which did not sound at all with a Denon DL103 in a rather heavy arm, but revealed all its intensity and beauty with that same Garrard portable.
+I once encountered an old 4 record set of Tchaikovsky's Yevgeniy Onegin on an early Soviet label which did not sound at all with a Denon DL-103 in a rather heavy arm, but revealed all its intensity and beauty with that same Garrard portable.

-RIGHT CONNECTIONS OF HEADSHELL LEADS
+RIGHT CONNECTIONS OF HEADSHELL WIRES - COLOR CODE

 The position of the connecting pins at the back of the cartridge varies from manufacturer to manufacturer.
 The connections for the cartridge wires on the inside of the head shell however always have the same configuration if a standard SME type shell is used.
 Make the correct connections for the leads.
 Otherwise the reproduction will not be in true stereo.
-This tone arm/headshell wiring diagram shows how to.
+This tone arm/headshell wiring diagram shows you how to.

-NOTE: Also the headphone and the loudspeakers should be connected correctly.
+Also the headphone and the loudspeakers should be connected correctly.
 If not, the rendering of the musicians in the middle of the orchestra or the jazz formation will not occur because the middle part of the image is on the outside of each channel / speaker and will not 'connect' acoustically.

 CARTRIDGE LOADING